 The City offers a variety of employment benefits to all regular full-time employees.
 Regular part-time employees (those who are regularly scheduled to work at least 20 hours per week) receive some benefits on a pro-rated basis.

 Eleven holidays including: New Year's Day, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Friday after Thanksgiving, Christmas Eve Day, Christmas Day and a Personal Day.

 Vacation leave from initial hire date through the completion of 5 years of service is 15 days annually.
 There is a six-month probationary period, which must be completed before the first 6 days of vacation are available for use.
 Vacation leave after the completion of five years up to 10 years of service is 16 days annually.
-Vacation leave after the completion of ten years of service is 21 days annually.
+Vacation leave after the completion of 10 years of service is 21 days annually.

 Sick leave is accrued at one day per month for a total of 15 days per year.

 Eligible employees shall receive, in December of each year, a lump sum longevity pay of four ($4) dollars per month for every month of employment.
 Employees must average a minimum of 25 hours a week to qualify for longevity pay.
 Regular part-time employees receive longevity pay prorated to the average hours normally worked each month.

 All regular full-time employees are covered by medical (base plan), dental and vision care insurance, which is provided at the City's expense.
 Family coverage is available by payroll deductions at reduced group rates.

 The Employee Assistance Program (EAP) is a benefit available for employees and their dependents to be used for confidential counseling.